 \paragraph{Results.} Quantitative and qualitative results are shown in Figures~\ref{fig:quantitative_flux} and~\ref{fig:qualitative_flux}.
 According to Figure~\ref{fig:quantitative_flux}, on \emph{Aesthetic Score}, baselines raise the given reward from $6$ to at most $7.5$, whereas ours reaches around $9$; \emph{PickScore}, \emph{HPSv2}, and \emph{ImageReward} show similar behavior, with our method forming the rightmost frontier.
 Across all settings, we increase the \emph{given} reward substantially \emph{without} significantly losing \emph{held-out} rewards compared to the unoptimized (No Opt.) reference, indicating improved alignment without degrading realism or image quality.

 Looking at the qualitative results in Figure~\ref{fig:qualitative_flux}, regularization-based methods such as PRNO and MPGR, which penalize spatial correlations, often yield realistic outputs.
 However, this effect is inconsistent, as seen in the second and third examples in Figure~\ref{fig:qualitative_flux}.
-These observations highlight the lack of principled design in soft regularization and reinforce the advantage of our constrained optimization.
-Our method reliably produces realistic images across all reward models and, as illustrated in the fourth row, aligns more faithfully with the text prompt.
-For example, it explicitly renders the ``skyline pierced the clouds'', which is not achieved by the unoptimized reference.
+These observations highlight the lack of principled design in soft regularization and reinforce the advantage of our gradient preconditioning.
+Our method reliably produces realistic images across all reward models and aligns more faithfully with the text prompt.
+For example, in the fourth row, it renders the ``skyline pierced the clouds'', which is not achieved by the unoptimized reference.